terminalPoltergeist/dotfiles/README.md

       - [X] update to not include what/why if empty
       - [ ] adjust column width for body fields
     - [X] use list selection for `thispath` function?
-    - [ ] tmux function to list sessions and options (attatch, kill, etc)
+    - [ ] tmux function to list sessions and options (attach, kill, etc)
-<p align="right">(<a href="#top">back to top</a>)</p>

-## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make my configurations better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "feature".
-Don't forget to give the project a star!
-Thanks again!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 <p align="right">(<a href="#top">back to top</a>)</p>